Getting Close to Alberta Birds of Prey

 Hawk Release

-This doesn’t happen every day, but during our visit we did have a special treat; we witnessed 3 hawks being released.
-These were hawks that had been nesting in trees, the trees came down, and people found the nests and brought them to the center when they were young.
+This doesn’t happen every day, but during our visit, we did have a special treat: we witnessed 3 hawks being released.
+These were hawks that had been nesting in trees.
+The trees came down, and people found the nests and brought them to the center when they were young.
 When they were brought in, they were the size of an orange.
-They had been in rehab for about 90 days and had grown to full size ready to take back off into the wild.
+They had been in rehab for about 90 days and had grown to full size, ready to take back off into the wild.

-They hawks were brought out into a field in a little box on an ATV.
+The hawks were brought out into a field in a little box on an ATV.
 Colin showed Tom how to hold it and release it.
 As I backed up and got ready to take a picture of this momentous event, I got a little choked up.

 Freedom

-I watched as the bird struggled a bit in Tom’s grasp but then suddenly he pushed it forward and the bird spread it’s wings and soared.
+I watched as the bird struggled a bit in Tom’s grasp, but then suddenly, he pushed it forward, and the bird spread its wings and soared.
 After it was released, I put down my camera and watched as it soared up into the air, circled around us, and landed in a tree nearby.
 I couldn’t help but wonder what was going through its head.

 Alberta Birds of prey hawk release